UccioFontana/emergency-analysis/README.md

 # Emergency Analyzer

-Emergency Analyzer is a FastAPI-based machine learning service that transcribes emergency calls using Whisper and classifies them using a fine-tuned BERT model.
+Emergency Analyzer is an Italian FastAPI-based machine learning service that transcribes emergency calls using Whisper and classifies them using a fine-tuned BERT model.
 The system predicts the severity, type, and responsible entities based on the transcribed text.

 ## Features